- The Trump Tax Cuts and Jobs Act (TCJA) allows for a 20% deduction of qualified income for qualified pass-through entity business owners.

-Companies who don’t fall under the SSTB banner with an income over the SSTB thresholds will have a deduction that’s capped at a percentage of its employees’ W-2 earnings.
+Companies that don’t fall under the SSTB banner, with an income over the SSTB thresholds, will have a deduction that’s capped at a percentage of its employees’ W-2 earnings.

-Certain landlords are also eligible for the 20 percent deduction, though they must keep separate bookkeeping records for each building they rent out and they must perform at least 250 hours of rental services in the tax year.
+Certain landlords are also eligible for the 20% deduction, though they must keep separate records for each building they rent out and perform at least 250 hours of rental services in the tax year.

-Along with the inclusion of the 20 percent deduction, another big change that small businesses should be aware of is the elimination of a large portion of the entertainment expense deduction.
+Along with the inclusion of the 20% deduction, a big change that small businesses should be aware of is the elimination of a large portion of the entertainment expense deduction.

 Up until the TCJA’s passage, businesses of all sizes could deduct entertainment expenses they accrued while wining and dining clients.
-Under the previous tax code, up to 50 percent of entertainment expenses were deductible and allowed tickets to concerts and sporting events, trips and other big-ticket items to be deducted.
+Under the previous tax code, up to 50% of entertainment expenses were deductible and allowed tickets to concerts and sporting events, trips, and other big-ticket items to be deducted.

-Taking clients out for business-related meals is still deductible at 50 percent.
-Additionally, promotional events are still deductible, if the company’s message is the focus of the event.
-Gatherings for employees, such as a holiday party, are also still deductible.
+Taking clients out for business-related meals is still deductible at 50%.
+So are promotional events, as long as the company’s message is the focus of the event.
+Gatherings for employees, such as holiday parties, are also still deductible.

+Although no major tax law changes are planned for 2020, there are several ways for small business owners to prepare for the tax years to come.
 One consideration small business owners should make moving forward is how much to withhold for federal taxes.
-This single decision, he said, has a big impact on whether or not a large return is coming next year.
+This single decision, Gross said, has a big impact on whether a large tax return is coming next year.

 Due to the TCJA’s guidelines, Gross also suggests that companies consider how they’re structured.
-Since the 20 percent deduction is for pass-through entities, he said ALG has begun telling clients to reconsider becoming an S-Corp or similar designation.
+Since the 20% deduction is for pass-through entities, ALG has begun telling clients to reconsider becoming an S-corp or similar designation.

-“The tax benefit of being an S-Corp can be eaten up by extra tax preparation fees and payroll fees," he said.
-“Now, it’s just as good to be a single member LLC and not become an S-Corporation."
+“The tax benefit of being an S-corp can be eaten up by extra tax preparation fees and payroll fees,” Gross said.
+“Now, it’s just as good to be a single-member LLC and not become an S corporation.”

-Looking to next year, Gross said two of the biggest steps a small business can take to ensure they get the best tax return are "seek out a professional” and keep a well-organized file for your documents.
+Looking to next year, Gross said two of the biggest steps a small business can take to get the best tax return are to “seek out a professional” and keep a well-organized file of its documents, with itemized deductions.